Swan Island (Tasmania)

 Swan Island, part of the Waterhouse Island Group, is a 239 ha granite island situated in Banks Strait, part of Bass Strait, lying close to the north-eastern coast of Tasmania, Australia.

 Part of the island is privately owned and it contains an automated lighthouse, several houses and an airstrip.
 It has previously been subject to grazing by livestock.
 Several shipwrecks have been recorded here of vessels passing through Banks Strait; Brenda (1832), Mystery (1850), Union (1852).

 Other islands in the Waterhouse Group include the Ninth, Tenth, Waterhouse, Little Waterhouse, Maclean, Baynes, Cygnet, Foster, Little Swan, Bird Rock, George Rocks, St Helens, and Paddys islands.

 History

 Seal hunting took place here from at least 1805 when a sealing party of nine men were put ashore from the British whaler Ceres (Captain Thompson).

+Geography and Environment

+Climate

+Swan Island experiences an oceanic climate (Köppen: Cfb) with tepid, drier summers and quite mild, slightly wetter winters.
+The wettest recorded day was 24 March 2011 with 121.2 mm of rainfall.
+Extreme temperatures ranged from 31.9 C on 29 January 2009 to 2.2 C on 21 August 2013.